Tutorial step 8: Add your plunger lane¶

 Also make sure that all your names are allowable names, meaning they are only letters, numbers, and the underscore, and that none of your names start with a number.

 Finally, make sure your YAML file is formatted properly, with spaces (not tabs) and that you have no space to the left of your colons and that you do have a space to the right of your colons.
+See our Debugging YAML Parse Errors guide if you got YAML errors.
 At this point your trough is ready to go!
 Next we have to configure your plunger lane.